 A. Typically our winterization process takes 2 minutes per zone, plus setup and take-down time of 10 minutes.
-For example, an 8 zone system will take approximately 26 minutes to winterize, including recording the data for the winterization report that is left with you.
-If you have a tight schedule and you need to leave, our certified technician can finish without you being home.
+For example, an 8-zone system will take approximately 26 minutes to winterize, including recording the data for the winterization report that is left with you.
+If you have a tight schedule and need to leave, our certified technician can finish without you being home.

 Q. Does Conserva Irrigation guarantee its sprinkler blowout?